wicksy/CV/mkdocs/CV/docs/index.md

 </p>

 <p align="justify">
-I am equally comfortable motivating myself in my own time towards futher development of existing skills as well as the development of new ones.
+I am equally comfortable motivating myself in my own time towards further development of existing skills as well as the development of new ones.
 </p>

 <p align="justify">